 - Arise after your knowledge of the domain gets better - you understand, in time, that you've written software in a way that needs to be refactored.

 As an agile agency, we build different kinds of software, we always keep in mind that software is a constantly evolving creature.
-Product owners always want new features to be added, infrastructure needs to scale, requirements change, people leave, knowledge gets lost and needs refreshing.
+Product owners always want new features to be added, infrastructure needs to scale, requirements change, people leave, knowledge gets lost, and needs refreshing.

 This is normal, each client has their own vision of the product that needs to adapt to the ever-changing market needs.
 One day you've built a web app that has email and password login with a single personalized page, and the next year the users want a mobile app with Apple Login, with some tightly integrated loyalty system.
-Times changes, users change, software also needs to change.
+Times changes, users change, the software also needs to change.

 But what is often forgotten is that as time goes on, features get added, bugs get fixed - the software becomes more complex.
 At one point, you will step back and take a look at the software and realize that this is becoming harder and hard to maintain.

-And as we are talking about real world problems, and not theoretical problems - sometimes a reason the software gets complex is not a good reason, for example, a feature gets added because "the CEO asked for this personally and this needs to be added in the next week".
+And as we are talking about real-world problems, and not theoretical problems - sometimes a reason the software gets complex is not a good reason, for example, a feature gets added because "the CEO asked for this personally and this needs to be added in the next week".
 It's bad, but it happens.
 Over time this will result in technical debt that will need to be eventually resolved.
 And of course, this will cost time and money.

 Tips & Tricks how to manage the debt

-There's quite a few things you can do to deal with/against the technical debt as a technical manager or as a team lead.
+There are quite a few things you can do to deal with/against the technical debt as a technical manager or as a team lead.

 First of all, stop growing the debt and start looking for potential problems.
 Consciously step back and try to see which modules of the project are the most complex, and which modules are actively developed.
-Visualization tools help here quite a lot, I would suggest CodeScene which is all-in-one solution to analyze code health.
+Visualization tools help here quite a lot, I would suggest CodeScene which is an all-in-one solution to analyze code health.
 Then you can select proper functions for refactoring.
 Do it in small steps, no need to do a full-blown refactoring of the whole application.
 A method a week will bring you results in one year.

 Indicators of technical debt